About this Award

 • Be a BC resident

-• Call for nominations is open to all individuals and organizations in BC
+• Call for nominations is open to all individuals in BC

 • Show significant contribution in the field of human rights, humanitarianism, and ethnic relations